evodify/evodify.github.io/_posts/2018-08-30-genomic-variant-calling-pipeline.md

 grep "mean coverageData" */genome_results.txt
 ```

-<p>At this stage the work with BAM files is finished and the pipeline proceeds to the genotyping steps.</p>
+<p>At this stage, the work with BAM files is finished and the pipeline proceeds to the genotyping steps.</p>

 <h4>4.
 Call variants per-sample (gVCF)</h4>